Miami Dolphins Rumors: Acquire Julius Thomas, Trade Branden Albert To Jags

 Neither deal can become official until the league’s new year begins on March 9.
 Both players will also have to pass a physical.

 This seems like a very good deal for the Dolphins as Thomas should bolster their passing attack.
-Miami has been looking for a play-making tight end ever since Charles Clay bolted for Buffalo two offseasons ago.
+Miami has been looking for a play-making tight end ever since Charles Clay bolted for Buffalo two off-seasons ago.

 Thomas is one of the NFL’s better red zone threats, but he struggled to stay on the field since signing a five-year, $46 million free agent deal with the Jaguars in 2015.
 The 27-year-old is expected to restructure his contract when he meets with the team on Tuesday.